rundtjan/gardening-app/puutarhasovellus/dokumentaatio/userinstructions.md

 # User instructions
-(NB!
-There seems to be some problem with tkcalendar causing the process to get locked when using Linux.
-If this happens, shut down the cli (it gets locked) and try again.
-This is unfortunate, but is not linked to the application in itself.)

 First follow the instructions in the [readme](https://github.com/rundtjan/ot-harjoitustyo#readme) to install the application.
 Then after running it, choose "Register" to register: